hqng/hqng.github.io/_posts/2019-09-20-OTandInference-p4.md

 $$
 {% endraw %}
 where $ \small h_q(x)$ and $ \small g_p(z)$ are deterministic functions represent for encoder and decoder respectively.<br>
+In the paper, experements are conducted with different settings of weights $\small \omega_i$s, e.g. one or two of them may be set to $ \small 0$.

 The last cost function, $ \small C_f^{p,q}(\cdot,\cdot)$ is $ \small f$-divergence respect to a convex function $ \small f$ such that $ \small f(0)=1$:
 <br>